LUCClass/commentstripper/README.md

 # Homework 9: Stripping Comments from a C file

 In this homework, you're going to write a program in C that strips single-line comments from source code files.
+The input to your program will be a C file with single-line comments.
+The output will be the same file without any single-line comments.

 Single-line comments in C and Java begin with the characters `//` and continue to the end of the line.
 Your program can either read input from `stdin` or from a file.
 In either case, it will read one character at a time using the `getc()` or `getchar()` function and process the input with a state machine.
 Your state machine will print the comment-stripped output to `stdout`.

 ## State Machines in C